 So what is Vegemite?
 Vegemite is a dark brown paste made from various vegetables, yeast extract and spice additives.
 The most popular way to eat it is on bread or toast with butter.
 Australians also eat it with avocado, melted cheese or tomato.
 (Yuck!)
 I’ve tried Vegemite and it not only looks and smells disgusting it also tastes disgusting.
 I thought it would taste like syrup, but it tastes very salty and not sweet at all.

 The biggest culinary hobby in Australia is the Aussie barbecue.
 The barbecue, also ‘barbie’, in Australia is a way for Aussies to socialise with friends and family and is probably so popular because of the fantastic weather all year (well in most parts of the country anyway).
 When you think of Australia you think of surfing, nice weather, kangaroo’s and the barbecue.
 “Throw another shrimp on the barbie” is a quote often said even though Australians call them prawns and not shrimps!
-In fact, many Aussies dislike this phrase and claim that is just another Australian stereotype.
+In fact, many Aussies dislike this phrase and claim that it’s just another Australian stereotype.

 Any backpacker who has traveled through Australia will have tried Australias favourite chocolate biscuit… the Tim Tam.
 I ate my first Tim Tam after a sea kayaking tour and I loved it!
 If you eat one, it’s hard not to eat a second or third!
 I think you must become addicted.